Today, we’re taking a look at Focusrite’s Scarlett Solo 3rd Gen audio interface.

 The Komplete Audio 1 is slightly cheaper, feels a bit more solid, and has a direct monitoring knob to blend between what’s coming from your DAW and your direct input.

-They’re equal in terms of performance, but we would personally recommend the Scarlett due to its balanced TRS outputs and Focusrite’s signature AIR mode.
+They’re equal in terms of performance, but I would personally recommend the Scarlett due to its balanced TRS outputs and Focusrite’s signature Air mode.
 You can’t go wrong either way though.

-The Audient is more expensive, has a lower max sample rate, and looks utterly ridiculous.
+The Evo 4 audio interface is more expensive, has a lower max sample rate, and for me, it looks utterly ridiculous.

 Who is the Focusrite Scarlett Solo 3rd Gen best suited for?